mtwebb/docs/src/pages/concepts.md

 Graphical representation of a Component.
 Consists of one or more layers.

-### Action

-What would be called a method or function in a programming language (like Buy / Sell).

 ### Property

 A piece of data.

+### Behavior

+What would be called a method or function in a programming language (like Buy / Sell).

 ### Trait

-A collection of Properties and Actions.
+A collection of Properties and Behaviors.

 ### Component

 A combination of a Layout and Traits.
 The Component always contains a default Trait.

-### Object
+### Instance

 An instantiation of a Component that can override data in the Layout and properties / actions in the Trait of the Component.